asheroto/bimi-svg-conversion/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/asheroto)
 # Converting images to BIMI accepted format

+This repo contains tools and instructions to create a valid BIMI SVG file using Windows.

 The BIMI check/validation websites kept complaining that my SVG didn't pass the specification.

 I tried using a few sites to convert the image, but it still failed the validation regardless.